Submit Article

 How Did the Court Analyse the Issues?

-The Court of Appeal began by situating the case within Singapore’s established jurisprudence on performance bonds.
-It reiterated that, under Singapore law, apart from fraud, unconscionability is a separate and independent ground for granting an interim injunction restraining a beneficiary from making a call on a performance bond.
-The Court referred to prior authorities including Bocotra Construction Pte Ltd v Attorney-General [1995] 2 SLR(R) 262 and GHL Pte Ltd v Unitrack Building Construction Pte Ltd [1999] 3 SLR(R) 44, which recognise unconscionability as distinct from fraud.
+The Court of Appeal’s analysis began with a robust reaffirmation of the unconscionability doctrine.
+The Court noted at [6] that "unconscionability is a separate and independent ground for the court to grant an interim injunction restraining a beneficiary from making a call on a performance bond."
+This position was supported by a lineage of Singapore authorities, including Bocotra Construction Pte Ltd and others v Attorney-General [1995] 2 SLR(R) 262 and GHL Pte Ltd v Unitrack Building Construction Pte Ltd and another [1999] 3 SLR(R) 44.
+The Court emphasized that this approach is "wider than the English position."

 What Was the Outcome?

-The Court of Appeal dismissed JBE’s appeal against the grant of the interim injunction restraining JBE from receiving any payment under the Bond.
-This upheld the High Court’s finding that Gammon had shown a strong prima facie case of unconscionability, thereby satisfying the Singapore threshold for interim restraint of a call on a performance bond.
+The Court of Appeal dismissed JBE's appeal against the grant of the Interim Injunction.
+The Court affirmed the High Court's finding that Gammon had established a strong prima facie case of unconscionability, thereby justifying the restraint on JBE from receiving any payment under the Bond numbered "00001BGG0601600."

 Why Does This Case Matter?